Last Updated: April 2026

 Rental and Property Investment Strategies in Stoke-on-Trent

 Is Stoke on Trent good for HMO?
 Stoke on Trent has two major universities: Keele Univeristy and North Staffordshire University.
-Both Unviersities are notable factors contributing to the city’s attractiveness as a location for Student Property Market.
+Both Universities are notable factors contributing to the city’s attractiveness as a location for Student Property Market.
 Both institutions are prominent higher education centres that draw a substantial student population to the city each year, creating a robust demand for student accommodation.

 The University of Keele’s ten-year development plan, unveiled in the early 2020s, includes substantial investment in improving and expanding its campus facilities.
 Similarly, Staffordshire University has committed to a £40m Catalyst Building, aimed at bolstering its technology and innovation capabilities.